InQBarna/statoscope/Sources/Statoscope/Documentation.docc/Articles/Overview.md

 We’ve covered the basic of triggering, reading, canceling and testing Effects on Statoscope.
 In the following topics we’ll discuss some advanced usages and tricks for great Effects programming

-## App state as Scope composition: Superscope + Subscope
+## App state as Statoscope composition: Superscope + Subscope

 TODO ...